Financial Poise

 Answering Common Questions About USCIS Site Visits

 The U.S. Citizenship and Immigration Services (USCIS) manages the anti-fraud and abuse program for these company-sponsored foreign national employees.
-Specifically, the Fraud Detection and National Security (FDNS) unit within the USCIS is charged with conducting employer site visits for those employees and their corresponding employers.
+Specifically, the Fraud Detection and National Security (FDNS) unit within the USCIS conducts employer site visits for those employees and their corresponding employers.

 The Future of USCIS Site Visits

-Since 2009, the USCIS has conducted random administrative site visits to ensure that employers and foreign workers are complying with requirements of the H-1B visa program.
-Under the Trump Administration’s tenure, we saw a concerted effort to conduct more site visits than ever before starting with the signing of an executive order in January 2017, to specifically increase targeted site visits to combat alleged fraud and abuse involving visas for H-1B professional workers and L-1A/B international company transferees.
+Since 2009, the USCIS has conducted random administrative site visits to ensure that employers and foreign workers are complying with the requirements of the H-1B visa program.
+More site visits were conducted under the Trump Administration due to a January 2017 executive order, designed to combat alleged fraud and abuse involving visas for H-1B professional workers and L-1A/B international company transferees.

 Additionally, there are some steps employers can take in advance of such site visits to ensure that they are as prepared as possible.
 We have outlined answers to some Frequently Asked Questions to assist employers as they prepare for a potential USCIS site visit with an FDNS officer.